edgarberlinck/foneticEquivalence/README.md

 ## Using

 First of all, you have to create a dictionary file.
 This file must be a simple text file and each word should be place on it\`s own line.
-If you want to put the words: angel, brave, Braev, Don, Engel, go, goal, son, sunny, Tom and Tooonnnnyyyy to your dictionary you should create a text file and place each of those words on it.
-You disctioary file must look like this:
+If you want to put the words: angel, brave, Braev, Don, Engel, go, goal, son, sunny, Tom and Tooonnnnyyyy to your dictionary you should create a text file and place each of those words on it in order to look like this:

 > angel
 >